 She has strong leadership skills coupled with practical planning ability and is recognised for her ability to work cohesively with industry by taking a no-nonsense approach to regulation.

-Her previous roles include Director of Compliance for the Victorian Gaming & Liquor Regulation and Senior Director of Strategic Risk & Intelligence at the Australian Taxation Office, where she was responsible for designing and implementing strategies in relation to the identification of risks connected to international illegal aggressive tax schemes.
+Her previous roles include Director of Compliance for the Victorian Commission for Gambling & Liquor Regulation and Senior Director of Strategic Risk & Intelligence at the Australian Taxation Office, where she was responsible for designing and implementing strategies in relation to the identification of risks connected to international illegal aggressive tax schemes.

-Karen brings an extensive background in investigations, intelligence and risk and has a Masters in organized crime and undergraduate degree in policing and journalism.
+Karen brings an extensive background in investigations, intelligence and risk and has a Masters in organised crime and undergraduate degree in policing and journalism.